Images of Southern Africa - Cape Town

 In 1652, Jan van Riebeeck (an official of the Dutch East India Company), founded the settlement of Cape Town.
 It represented the beginnings of a society that was to extend across the southern part of Africa, opening an era of European discovery and expansion.
 Cape Town was established to provide refreshment and supplies for ships sailing around the Cape to the Dutch East Indies and Far East.
-The darker patch in the centre foreground of the photograph is the Company Gardens.
-This is all that remains of a 43-acre garden laid out for growing fresh vegetables for the sailors.

 In 1970, in an attempt to attract developers who they hoped would turn it into a modern suburb, the Government renamed the District 6 area ‘Zonnebloem’ (zone in bloom).
 Protesters successfully dissuaded development and the area remains largely undeveloped.
 However, in early 2004, some original owners as well as descendants of the evicted moved back into new homes in the area.
 The history of District 6 is commemorated in a museum staffed by guides who were displaced from the area.
 The museum, like Robben Island, represents a place of pilgrimage for many people.